nielsbaloe/vertxui/README.md

 Suppose we had native asynchronous Java access at the browser, backed by a no-nonsense Java asynchronous server.
 Then both browser and server would be using the same Java strong-typed data models/entities/DTO's for ajax/websocket/sockjs traffic.

-For the view, we would not want to write HTML or a javascript-lookalike new language, but write in a fluent descriptive notation with Java 8 lambda's for event handling.
-And a clean way to describe a view-on-a-model, similar to ReactJS but then nicely in Java with streams enums namespaces and other basic object oriented mature language features.
+For the view, we would not want to write HTML or a new Java-lookalike language, but write in a fluent descriptive notation with Java 8 lambda's for event handling.
+And a clean way to describe a view-on-a-model, similar to ReactJS but then nicely in Java with streams enums packages classes and other basic mature object oriented language features.

-Regarding tooling, we would want to use trusted Java tooling like jUnit, and realtime debugging with automatic browser refreshing after a code change, but we would not want to install any IDE-specific tooling.
+Regarding tooling, we would want to use trusted Java tooling like jUnit and Mockito, and realtime debugging with automatic browser refreshing after a code change, all in a professional familiar grown-up IDE.
+We would want plain stacktraces when something goes wrong, so we can trace errors.
+Ideally without install any IDE-specific tooling.

 Welcome to vertxui.
 This is how Java web programming should have looked like 15 years ago.